nedtaylor/athena/docs/source/initialisers/glorot_normal.rst

   glorot_normal_init_type()

-Also known as Xavier normal initialization.
+Also known as Xavier normal initialisation.
 Draws samples from a normal distribution centered at zero.

 .. math::